-Our firm Mozambique Legal Circle Advogados (MLC Advogados) was founded by a group of lawyers of Mozambican nationality, focused on being a leading law firm in Mozambique, due to our dynamism, innovative capacity and the quality of service we provide.
+Henriques, Rocha & Associados, Sociedade de Advogados, Lda (HRA Advogados) was founded by a group of lawyers of Mozambican nationality, and is a leading law firm in Mozambique due to its dynamism, innovative capacity and the quality of service it provides.

-Building a legal practice capable of meeting our clients' needs in the Mozambican market and contributing to the growth and development of the legal market in Mozambique are the main goals of the MLC Advogados team.
+Building a legal practice capable of meeting our clients' needs in the Mozambican market and contributing to the growth and development of the legal market in Mozambique are the main goals of the HRA Advogados team.

-Our firm was created in the context of an association with Morais Leitão, Galvão Teles, Soares da Silva & Associados (MLGTS), a leading Portuguese law firm.
-We work in close connection with the firm's Africa Team.
+Our firm was created in the context of an association with Morais Leitão, Galvão Teles, Soares da Silva & Associados (MLGTS), a top-ranking Portuguese law firm.
+We work in close connection with the firm's Africa Team; always with respect for, and in strict compliance with, the cultural norms applicable in Mozambique.

 We are also members of the MLGTS Legal Circle, an international network created by MLGTS for a select set of jurisdictions, including Angola, Mozambique and Macau (China).
 The firm works very closely with the other member firms of MLGTS Legal Circle, which enables us to maximise inherent synergies.
-MLC Advogados also benefits from the privileged relationship established by MLGTS with the leading Brazilian law firm Mattos Filho, Veiga Filho, Marrey Jr. e Quiroga Advogados (São Paulo).
+HRA Advogados also benefits from the privileged relationship established by MLGTS with the distinguished Brazilian law firm Mattos Filho, Veiga Filho, Marrey Jr. e Quiroga Advogados (São Paulo).